 Uncertainty | Seek impossible certainty | Trust preparation, decide with available info |

-Mid-game reflections: Applying lessons in your chess journey
+Applying the lessons in your own chess

 Improvement does not require genius.
 It requires targeted practice.
 Visualization sits at the center.
 When your mental board is clear, tactics appear, plans sharpen, and blunders fade.